Jenspi/ScholarUp/README.md

 Open project in [Android Studio](https://developer.android.com/studio) > add a device in the Device Manager > `npm start` in the Android Studio terminal > press "a" for Android.

 ## :pencil: Meet the Creators:
+> [!NOTE]
+> *These are descriptions from November 2023.
+See social medias for most up-to-date information.
+We're all graduated now! ❣️*
 ### Jenny Spicer
 A senior in the general Computer Science concentration with a huge interest in Software Engineering and Data Analytics.
 I regularly use study/productivity apps, so I am thrilled to be working on one with my team.
-You can contact me through [LinkedIn](https://www.linkedin.com/in/jenspi/) or take a stroll through my [Portfolio](https://jenspi.github.io).
+I especially worked on user research and UI/UX, hand-picking impactful features such as a color palette carefuly chosen with color psychology.
+You can contact me through [LinkedIn](https://www.linkedin.com/in/jenspi/) or take a stroll through my [portfolio website](https://jenspi.github.io).

 ### Jumana Suleiman
 A senior in Computer Science interested in Mobile Application Development and Software Engineering.
 I use planners and calendars to keep track of what I need done, so it will be very interesting to see the process of creating an app like this!
 You can reach me: [LinkedIn](https://www.linkedin.com/in/jumana-sul).